- A Roth IRA allows your investments to grow tax-free, and qualified withdrawals in retirement are also tax-free.

 Even better, your company might incentivize you by offering an “employer match.”

-Once you’ve taken advantage of the employer match, you can then decide where else you want to save.
+Once you’ve taken advantage of the employer match, you can then decide what other types of accounts you want to use to save and invest.

 This is where it pays to know how all your accounts work.